-Category (b) should be selected if you are satisfied that the degree can be conferred on the candidate, provided that material revisions are made to the satisfaction of the assessor(s).
-In this case, the assessor(s) must confirm that they are satisfied with the revisions made by the candidate.
+Category (b) should be selected if you are satisfied that the degree can be conferred on the candidate, provided that material revisions are made to your satisfaction.
+In this case, you must confirm that you are satisfied with the revisions made by the candidate.